hedi0/TrackOra/README.md

 Provided that you:
 *   Include a copy of the license.
-*   Retain all copyright, patent, trademark, and attribution n
+*   Retain all copyright, patent, trademark, and attribu